 To learn more about enrollment, visit the Summer Sessions website or see the Summer Sessions FAQ.
 For a full schedule of Summer courses, visit the UC Berkeley Catalog of Classes.
 International students are encouraged to apply.
 The Summer Sessions has decided to waive the $400 International Student Services Fee this year.

 The two ENERES classes listed below both count towards the Summer Sustainability Minor or Sustainability Certificate.
-For more information about Summer minors, including the $2,000 scholarship available towards completion of summer minors, please look at the page on the Summer Sessions website.
+For more information about Summer minors, including a scholarship available towards completion of summer minors, please look at the page on the Summer Sessions website.

 Instructor: Daniel Kammen